intocities/ic-embed/README.md

 ## Using the Tour API

-For the tour API to function, the iframe must have been loaded (e.g. the start button in Preview has been clicked or the virtual has been embedded via `IC.embed`).
+For the tour API to work, the iframe must have been loaded (e.g. the start button in Preview has been clicked or the virtual has been embedded via `IC.embed`).

-If the tour has been embedded directly, you can get access to the api via `embed.tour`.
+If the tour has been embedded directly, you can get access to the api via the embed object with `embed.tour`.

 If using the preview function and have just the reference to `preview`, access the tour API via: `preview.embed.tour`